 NASCAR’s New Hybrid Era

 What does a hybrid NASCAR stock car look like?
 Well, we’re not entirely sure yet.
 Initially, stock car fans were going to get a first look at the new vehicles in 2021.
-However, the Global COVID-19 Pandemic’s delays have pushed the release date of the car back until 2022.
+However, the Global COVID-19 Pandemic’s delays have pushed the release date of the car back further.

 What NASCAR R&D is currently announcing is that a V8 engine will still be the stock car’s heart.
 All official marketing materials suggest that there will be an additional electric engine powered by a new battery in addition to the standard V8 powerplant.